FCE Reading and Use of English Practice Test 6 Printable

 34. B. In the same paragraph that begins with “Mary Ann!…”, third sentence: “Alice knew it was the Rabbit coming to look for her”.
 That’s the name he called Alice.

-35. C. “’Digging for apples, indeed!’ said the Rabbit angrily.” – the tone indicates Rabbit’s dissatisfaction with pet.
+35. C. “’Digging for apples, indeed!’ said the Rabbit angrily.” – the tone indicates Rabbit’s dissatisfaction with the pet.
 He was doing something silly – apples shouldn’t be dug for as they grow on trees.

 36. C. “An arm, you goose!
 Who ever saw one that size?
-Why, it fills the whole window!” – Rabbit has never seen an arm that big and he doesn’t believe his eyes.
+Why, it fills the whole window!” – Rabbit has never seen an arm that big, and he doesn’t believe his eyes.

 Part 6

-37. B. “…surprised that there were more.” refers to the last sentence of the previous paragraph with tho more fish.
+37. B. “…surprised that there were more.” refers to the last sentence of the previous paragraph with two more fish.
 The sentence after the gap confirms the choice – the author wonders where ‘they’ could have come from.

 38. A. The author comes realisation of dreaming, saying ‘Of course!’ as the idea strikes them.